Doctor of Philosophy (PhD) in Epidemiologic Science

 • This statement should be a brief (500 word limit) description of your background.

-• How have your background and life experiences, including cultural, geographical, financial, educational, or other opportunities or challenges, motivated your decision to pursue a PhD in Epidemiology?
+• How have your background and life experiences, including cultural, geographical, financial, educational, or other opportunities or challenges, motivated your decision to pursue a PhD in epidemiology and the specific area that you would like to focus on.
+Please be sure to highlight your experiences that make you a strong candidate for the program.

 • If you would like to provide context on any aspect of your application, such as a few poor grades on your transcript, please do so here.